amazon-archives/aws-appsync-rds-aurora-sample/README.md

 ![Sign in](images/signin-appsync.png)

 Once you sign in with the username and temporary password you used, the console will prompt you to give a new password.
-This is normal for 'admin-created users', which is what we did on the Cognito console earlier.
+This is normal for 'admin-created users'.
 We have to change it once to get the user out of state 'FORCE_CHANGE_PASSWORD'.
 Use whatever password you like - this will be permanent.

 ![Changing password](images/signin-appsync-2.png)

+## Using the Sample

 ## License Summary